usnistgov/oscal-xproc3/tutorial/punchlist.md

 ## End to end dependencies

 - review phase:
+  - Commends Day? (week?) go through all the comments consider factoring out into p:documentation / tooling
   - 101 sequence is inspection and observation (only)
   - 102 sequence is hands-on
   -  all 'Goals' in sequence, all 'Resources' in sequence, etc